-Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
-There may be an ad Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.
+Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, C Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+There may be an addi Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

 Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
-Can be at a campus abroad or through a cooperative agree Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trime Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languag Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary scl Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) an
+Can be at a campus abroad or through a cooperative agreen Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
+It is not the third term of an institution operating on a trimest Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages Teacher certification program: Program designed to prepare students to meet the requirements for certification as teachers in elementary, middle/junior high, and secondary scho Transfer applicant: An individual who has fulfilled the institution's requirements to be considered for admission (including payment or waiving of the application fee, if any) and the state of the application fee, if any) and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any and the state of the application fee, if any application fee, if any and the state of the application fee, if any application f

 Transfer student: A student entering the institution for the first time but known to have previously attended a postsecondary institution at the same level (e.g., undergraduate).
-T Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter stu Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.
+The Transportation (costs): Assume two round trips to student's hometown per year for students in institutional housing or daily travel to and from your institution for commuter stude Trimester calendar system: An academic year consisting of 3 terms of about 15 weeks each.